leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 Definitions that refer to the name being defined are called _recursive definitions_.
 Inductive datatypes are allowed to be recursive; indeed, `Nat` is an example of such a datatype because `succ` demands another `Nat`.
 Recursive datatypes can represent arbitrarily large data, limited only by technical factors like available memory.
-Just as it would be impossible to write down one constructor for each `Nat` in the datatype definition, it is also impossible to write down a pattern match case for each possibility.
+Just as it would be impossible to write down one constructor for each natural number in the datatype definition, it is also impossible to write down a pattern match case for each possibility.

 Recursive datatypes are nicely complemented by recursive functions.
 A simple recursive function over `Nat` checks whether its argument is even.